broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ![Diagram depicting the Genomic Variant Store workflow.
 Sample GVCF files are imported into the core data model.
 A filtering model is trained using Variant Quality Score Recalibration, or VQSR, and then applied while the samples are extracted as cohorts in sharded joint VCF files.
 Each step integrates BigQuery and GATK tools.](/scripts/variantstore/beta_docs/genomic-variant-store_diagram.png)

-The [GVS workflow](https://github.com/broadinstitute/gatk/blob/rc-vs-483-beta-user-wdl/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) is an open-source, cloud-optimized workflow for joint calling at using the GVS.
+The [GVS workflow](https://github.com/broadinstitute/gatk/blob/rc-vs-483-beta-user-wdl/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) is an open-source, cloud-optimized workflow for joint calling using the GVS.
 The workflow takes in single sample GVCF files with indices and produces sharded joint VCF files with indices, a manifest file, and metrics.

 To learn more about the GVS workflow, see the [Genomic Variant Store workflow overview](./gvs-overview.md).